 Instructions

 - Peel and thinly slice the onions.
-I used my mandoline slicer for this as it does a nice, even job.
+Note: I use my mandoline slicer for thin, even slices.

 - Put the vinegar, water, and all the spices in a small pan and bring up to a simmer.
 Take off the heat, and add the onions and hot pepper.
 Mix well.